pamd/foo/faq/graphs/epi_two_connected/readme.txt

 * The problems of finding articulations points (AP) and finding bridges are closely related, but not exactly the same problem.
-For example, for this gragh:
+For example, for this graph:

                     0---1
                      \ /